Typography is a practice.

 Whether you’re a novice or an expert in any medium, good decisions take practice — and great ones stand on a solid foundation.
 Typekit Practice is a collection of resources and a place to try things, hone your skills, and stay sharp.
 Everyone can practice typography.

 Try using shades for eye-catching emphasis, browse useful references like advice about typographic hierarchy, or peruse our library of recommended books on typography and design.
 Sometimes it even helps to remind ourselves what typography is and why it’s valuable.

 Lessons walk through specific topics or methods in the practice of typography, with a clear objective or takeaway skill that can be immediately applied to design work.

-In this lesson, we’ll style expressive display type in a way that emulates different sign painting techniques.
+In this lesson, we’ll review the essential traits of a good body text typeface: sturdy shapes, even color, and an active texture.
 By Tim Brown, type manager for Adobe Typekit.Read this lesson

 Featured topic: history & stories